GoClipse/goclipse/README-MelnormeEclipse.md

 * IDE build script (Maven/Tycho based).
  * Eclipse Update Site upload script. (uploads to a Git repo)
  * Skeleton project website, designed to be used by Github pages.

+### Design notes:

+##### Support for using external semantic tools.
+In the more common case, MelnormeEclipse based IDEs will use external tools for functionality like building, but also code completion, find definition, etc. (for example, autocomplete deamons).
+But having that semantic functionality built in the host IDE itself is also well supported.

+##### MelnormeEclipse source is embedded in host IDE.
+MelnormeEclipse is designed to be used by embedding the its source code directly in the host IDE code.
+As opposed to DLTK or Xtext for example, where a runtime dependency on the framework plugins is required.
+As such, updating to a new MelnormeEclipse version is made by means of Git source control workflows.
+The motivation for this is so provide complete API control to host IDEs - if some change is desired that MelnormeEclipse is not able to be customized without changing MelnormeEclipse code, this won't be much of a problem, the local MelnormeEclipse source can be changed for theat host IDE.
+This also means different MelnormeEclipse-based IDEs can be installed on the same Eclipse installation, even if they are based on different (and otherwise incompatible) MelnormeEclipse versions or variations.
+(The same would not be possible with DLTK for example)

+##### No IModelElement/IJavaElement model hierarchy
+This is a key design difference between MelnormeEclipse and DLTK/JDT/CDT: avoiding the use of the IModelElement/IJavaElement model hierarchy (IModelElement is DLTK's analogue of IJavaElement).
+This model is seen as having unnecessary complexities, and several shortcomings.
+For example, it's too Java-centric, the model doesn't adapt well for IDEs of languages with structures significantly different than Java.
+Another issue is that it was felt that combining source elements (functions, types, etc.) and external elements (like source folders and package declarations) into the same hierarchy makes the design more complex that it should be, as these concerns are fairly separate.

 ### Writing a MelnormeEclipse-based IDE: